Find Our Benches

 Art and Jean Morley Bench

 Art Morley is alive and well, though Jean passed away in 2014 .
-This bench can be found on the Caspar Uplands Trail, which was built by MLT, and is now part of the Caspar Beach State Park.
+This bench can be found on the Caspar Uplands Trail, which was built by Mendocino Land Trust, and is now part of the Caspar Beach State Park.
 It’s made from old-growth redwood salvaged from the Pudding Creek trestle, designed and built by woodworker Greg Smith.

 Matthew Coleman Bench